shoxa0707/Four-keras-datasets/README.md

 Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a <br>
 test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes. <br>
-Zalando intends Fashion-MNIST to serve<br> as a direct drop-in replacement for the original MNIST dataset for <br>
+Zalando intends Fashion-MNIST to serve as a direct drop-in replacement for the original MNIST dataset for <br>
 benchmarking machine learning algorithms.
-It shares the same<br> image size and structure of training and testing splits.
+It shares the same image size and structure of training and testing splits.

 ### Usage of [Streamlit](https://github.com/streamlit/streamlit.git)